DmitriiDenisov/Jenkins-lab/README.md

 №5: Important tutorial.
 Shows how to build most simple jobs (with build, test and deployment stages) + how to do ssh deployment

-№6: optional, how to connect few servers . only need in case you have large amout of jobs
+№6: (optional) how to connect few servers . only need in case you have large amout of jobs

 №8: Deployment from GitHub (your username should match with user in ssh-key, for this use `ssh-keygen -C DmitriiDenisov -f new_key`)

-№9: Jenkins Build Triggers
+№9: (optional) Jenkins Build Triggers

+№ 10: Jenkins trigger from GitHub, Jenkins webhook